 But it doesn’t have to be like this!
 Things may be getting worse, but there is still enough time to save some of our beautiful wildlife and local species!
 But only if we ACT NOW.

-Since our founding we have grown to some 50 to 100 active, contributing members, including those who can go to protests in person to those raising awareness via social media and online campaigning.
-We have marched, sung and danced in London; met with local council members; leafleted in the streets; protested with giant papier-mâché animals, and many of us have also happily added our numbers to protests by our fellow rebels in Cambridge, Norwich and Bury St. Edmund’s.
-Additionally, some 1,000 people at the time of writing like or follow our Facebook page.
+Since our founding we have grown to some 20 to 50 active, contributing members, including those who can go to protests in person to those raising awareness via social media and online campaigning.
+We have marched, sung and danced in and around Ipswich, and in London; We have met with local council members; leafleted in the streets; protested with giant papier-mâché animals, demo’d, protested, marched, and even had theatrical actions.
+Many of us have also happily added our numbers to protests by our fellow rebels in Cambridge, Norwich and Bury St. Edmund’s.
+Our email list exceeds 700 recipients, with some 1,000 people at the time of writing who like or follow our Facebook page.
 We are growing, but we want to grow faster to match the scale of the issue we are all presented with – so please join us!